OMG, these keto popsicles. They’re so good, I’m almost speechless.

 - Popsicle Sticks

 - Mix in fruit.
-Add your favorite low carb fruits into the mix… strawberries, raspberries, and blackberries are all great options.
+Add your favorite keto fruits into the mix… strawberries, raspberries, and blackberries are all great options.
 Check out my avocado ice cream for a surprisingly easy treat made out of fruit!

 - I prefer milk chocolate for the chocolate drizzle, which I make by melting Lily’s sugar free chocolate chips with coconut oil.
-You can use this concept with your chocolate of choice… low carb dark chocolate, sugar free white chocolate, you name it.
+You can use this concept with your chocolate of choice… low carb dark chocolate, keto white chocolate, you name it.

 - Turn these low carb popsicles into vanilla popsicles by simply skipping the cocoa powder!
 Bonus points, low carb vanilla ice cream is lower in carbs than low carb chocolate ice cream because there’s no cocoa.

-- You can always make Greek yogurt popsicles with low carb greek yogurt, fresh fruit, and erythritol instead of the ingredients below.
+- You can always make Greek yogurt popsicles with keto greek yogurt, fresh fruit, and erythritol instead of the ingredients below.

 - Add cream cheese for cheesecake ice cream!
 Psst — this works magically with fruits such as strawberries.
 Simply swap the heavy cream with cream cheese.
-Similar to these cream cheese fat bombs or cheesecake fat bombs are, this low carb popsicle variation will be soft, rich, and oh-so-delicious!
+Similar to these cream cheese fat bombs or no bake cheesecake are, this keto popsicle variation will be soft, rich, and oh-so-delicious!

-- Whisk in the xanthan gum, making sure it fully dissolves into the liquid.
-Remove from heat and add the vanilla extra.
+- Whisk in xanthan gum (1/2 teaspoon), making sure it fully dissolves into the liquid.
+Remove from heat and add vanilla extra (1 teaspoon).
 Allow the liquid to cool completely before moving to the next step.

 - Pour into popsicle molds, leaving at least 1/4" at the top for expansion.